Father Christmas (film series)

 The Father Christmas film series is an American/Canadian trilogy, starring Erin Krakow and Niall Matter, based on the novels of Robin Jones Gunn.
 The films were originally broadcast in the USA on Hallmark Movies & Mysteries, as part of the channels' "Miracles of Christmas" seasonal programming.

 The films follow the story of Miranda Chester (Krakow), as she visits the cozy sundown town of Carlton Heath, Vermont, in search of the truth about her parentage.
-Whilst there she meets, and falls in love with, local lawyer/hotelier Ian McKendrick(Matter).
+While there she meets, and falls in love with local lawyer/hotelier Ian McKendrick (Matter).